sashwathshridhar/sevai-code/README.md

 calculate.js is simple functionality for calculating dates that we are trying to make more flexible.

-classifyParse.js includes full Natural Language Processing code that is built on chrono-node, compromise, and luxon for the date and time calculations done in calculate.js.
+classifyParse.js includes full Natural Language Processing code that is built on chrono-node, compromise, luxon, and more for the date and time calculations done in calculate.js.
 This is a smaller version of the full processing code which uses Naive Bayes classification, which we are trying to improve upon.
+As of now, this is functioning fully but we are working on a version that users NER.

+To run the code, download the files and run them binding to an open port.
+After this, the API should be accessible through POST requests (can be tested using `curl.exe` or similar).